 The Corporation will, from time to time, issue common shares to the public or to vendors to fund the purchase of storage assets.
-Future issuances will be dependent upon financing needs, acquisition opportunities, expansion plans, equity market conditions and transaction pricing.
+With the significant cash flow retained by the Corporation, future issuances will be dependent upon financing needs, acquisition opportunities, expansion plans, equity market conditions and transaction pricing.